One City Center

 The dialogue on statutory subject matter will be divided in two parts.
 First, we will address Bilski & Alice and abstract ideas and explore the challenges of the Supreme Court’s eligibility decisions on the patentability of computer-implemented inventions.
 Second, we will address Mayo & Myriad and laws of nature and explore the impact on investments in research and development in the health sciences.

 The dialogue on standard essential patents and antitrust will be divided in two parts.
-First, Andrei Iancu, Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office, Makan Delrahim, Assistant Attorney General for the Antitrust Division of the U.S. Department of Justice, and FTC Commissioner Noah Joshua Phillips will engage in a dialogue about antitrust enforcement and the issues to be addressed at the intersection of intellectual property rights and competition laws.
+First, Andrei Iancu, Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office, Makan Delrahim, Assistant Attorney General for the Antitrust Division of the U.S. Department of Justice, FTC Commissioner Noah Joshua Phillips, and FTC Commissioner Rebecca Kelly Slaughter will engage in a dialogue about antitrust enforcement and the issues to be addressed at the intersection of intellectual property rights and competition laws.
 Second, we will address the economic forces at work at the intersection of the patent laws and competition laws in the context of standard essential patents and FRAND obligations.

 Our last session will address the issues surrounding the availability of preliminary and permanent injunctive relief for patent infringement in the United States, in contrast to the availability of injunctive relief for patent infringement in Germany and China.